ljarvi/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 .. option:: WetThreshold

 	:Description:
      Depth of water which determines whether evaporation occurs from a partially wet or completely wet surface.
-Example values [mm] 0.6 Paved 0.6 Bldgs 1.
-BSoil Depth of water which determines whether evaporation occurs from a partially wet or completely wet surface.
-Example values [mm] 1.8 EveTr 1.
-DecTr 2.
-Grass Depth of water which determines whether evaporation occurs from a partially wet or completely wet surface.
-Example values [mm] 0.5 Water

 	:Configuration:
 		.. csv-table::